 Over the Rainbow

 Elsewhere in Chicago, Dorothy might be thinking, “Toto, I don’t think we’re in Kansas anymore.”
 And she’s right: She’s part of our Lincoln Park scavenger hunts, where if she can’t find the wizard, she can at least find a great snack.
 Help is not far away: Statues of the Tin Man, the Scarecrow, and the Cowardly Lion also stand in Oz Park, celebrating onetime Lincoln Park local L. Frank Baum, author of the Oz books.

 In Chicago, Dr. Hartley will see you now: The shrink played by Bob Newhart usually practices in Gateway Park, featured on our Navy Pier scavenger hunts.
 The sculpture includes a large, empty couch where you can lie down and tell Bob your problems.
 Or you might wake up and discover the past eight years were all a dream.

 A Rocky Reception

-You’ll raise your arms in triumph when you find the statue of Rocky on the Citywide Philadelphia Scavenger Hunt.
+You’ll raise your arms in triumph when you find the statue of Rocky on our Citywide Philadelphia Scavenger Hunt.
 The sculpture used to stand atop the 72 steps in front of the Philadelphia Museum of Art.
 Sylvester Stallone commissioned it for the filming of Rocky III (1982), and it stood where Rocky stood in the first movie.
 City officials and art purists groused that it didn’t deserve an honored place outside the museum (they were right), and the statue was relegated to the Spectrum arena before returning to a grassy area near the base of the PMA stairs in 2006.
 The two-ton statue ain’t gonna fly now.